-But apparently the skill-set of the founder was still in demand.
-Un-deterred by his record, San Bernardino Airport later hired the same confidence man to run the former military base.
-Same outcome... arrested and went to the Big House on some billing shenanigans over an inoperable airplane he controlled.
+As an epilogue, apparently the skill-sets of the founder was still in demand.
+Un-deterred by his record, San Bernardino Airport later hired him to run the former military base.
+Same outcome...

+arrested and went to the Big House on some billing shenanigans over an inoperable airplane he controlled.